ywwy-qn/ESM2_AMP/Models/README.md

 ## 1. Models Based on Different Feature Selection

+**ESM2_AMP** framework initiates by employing **ESM2** to extract features for each protein.
+These features are then fed into a **Transformer encoder**, which utilizes a self-attention mechanism to comprehensively integrate features from both proteins.
+This process effectively captures both intra-protein interaction relationships and inter-protein interaction patterns.
+Ultimately, the integrated features are passed through a **multilayer perceptron (MLP)** classifier to predict the likelihood of interaction between the protein pair.
 Based on different feature integration methods and the ESM2_AMP framework, the ESM2_AMPS and ESM2_AMP_CSE models were developed.
 The ESM2_AMPS model relies solely on segmented local features, while the ESM2_AMP_CSE model incorporates both global and local features.
 Additionally, a contrast model, ESM2_DPM, was constructed by extracting only the global sequence pooling features of two proteins.
 These models aim to explore the roles of local and global features in predicting protein-protein interactions (PPIs), with ESM2_AMPS focusing on local interactions and ESM2_AMP_CSE integrating both local and global information.
 ESM2_DPM serves as a baseline to evaluate the performance of global features independently.

 ### 1.1 ESM2_AMPS Model: Dependent on Local Features